g20090279/A-Summary-of-Communications-Engineering/survey-ofdm.md

 ## Coded OFDM (COFDM)

+Coded OFDM introduces **channel coding** to further protect transmitted data ion some individual subchannels.
+OFDM provides a means to transmit data in a frequency selective channel.
+However, OFDM does not suppress the fading itself (Zou, 1995).

+> Among those channel coding techniques, trellis coded modulation (TCM) combined with frequency and time interleaving is considered the most effective means for a frequency selective fading channel (Zou, 1995).

 ## Cyclic-Prefix OFDM (CP-OFDM) [LTE & 5G Standard]

 CP-OFDM is the traditional OFDM with cylic prefix.